• shopgear

 Probably over the top for a guitar / keyboard pedal but hey I like stuff to be right.

-Some specs I measured are:
+Some specs I measured on the prototypes were:

-• Freq response with EQ flat: 10Hz to 20kHz +/-1dB
+• Freq response with EQ flat: less than 10Hz to 20kHz +/-0.5dB

 • EQ/notch centre frequency range:

-• Range Lo: 45Hz to 1.8kHz
+• Range Lo: 45Hz to 1.8kHz approx

-• Range Hi: 240Hz to 10k
+• Range Hi: 240Hz to 10k approx

-• EQ max boost/cut: 18dB / -18dB (some pedals measured more than 18dB)
+• EQ max boost/cut: 18dB / -18dB (two of the builds measured more than 18dB range)

-• Notch cut (nax): -38dB
+• Notch cut (nax): ranged from -38dB to -42dB depending on the build

-• Noise (input shorted, gain max): better than -75dBu(A)
+• Noise (input shorted, gain max): was at least -88dBu(A) on all three prototypes

 •